TRAFFICKED

 Strain on tribal resource and services as families search for missing loved ones with support returning victims to their tribal reservations.

-Turtle Island Women Warriors Leadership Team and its Volunteers have assisted hundreds of beneficiaries through local outreach distributions and transportation back home to tribal lands.
+Turtle Island Women Warriors Leadership Team and its Volunteers have assisted THOUSANDS of beneficiaries through local outreach distributions and transportation back home to tribal lands.

 Investing in legitimate treatment infrastructure